 How To Fill Out The Rhode Island Articles of Organization

-The Rhode Island Articles of Organization is the official document filed with the Rhode Island Secretary of State to establish a Limited Liability Company (LLC).
+The Rhode Island Articles of Organization is the official business formation document filed with the Rhode Island Secretary of State to establish a Limited Liability Company (LLC).
 After the filing is approved by the state, the business can officially begin operating and register for the necessary business licenses and permits.

 Step 1: Pick a Name for the LLC